The Material of Choice for Lithium-Ion Battery Manufacturing

 RHK temperatures can reach up to 1,200°C (2,192°F) during the calcination process for cathodes.
 Hexoloy® SE material’s single-phase composition allows it to operate up to 1,600°C in air (and even higher in an inert atmosphere) and results in an extremely low coefficient of thermal expansion (4.02 x 10-6/°C), making it very stable in severe-environment applications.

 High thermal conductivity

 Hexoloy® SE materials’ high thermal conductivity (34.8 W/mK at 1,200°C) makes it very resistant to thermal shock.

 Hexoloy® SE SiC is one of the hardest high-performance materials available and is 50% harder than tungsten carbide.
-Its density is over 95% of theoretical and it is essentially impervious without the use of any impregnants, which means no contamination in high-purity applications.
-Minimizing contamination is critical to high-quality battery manufacturing: metallic particles are especially damaging and can produce unwanted reactions and shorts in finished batteries.
+Its density is over 95% theoretical and it is essentially impervious without the use of any impregnants, which means no contamination in high-purity applications.
+Minimizing contamination is critical to high-quality battery manufacturing: particles are especially damaging and can produce unwanted reactions and shorts in finished batteries.